MiSTer-devel/PSX_MiSTer/README.md

 ```

 ## Video output
-Core uses either normal output or direct framebuffer mode.

-In Framebuffer mode you can choose to view:
-- normal drawing area without any overscan cutoff
+Core can output through HDMI and Analog out.

-- full VRAM as 1024x512 pixel image (debug mode)
+HDMI also offers a debugging framebuffer mode with support of full VRAM as 1024x512 pixel image(debug only)

 ## Libcrypt